Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Introduction

+Beyond language models, packing has been also present in other areas of machine learning, however with little to no exploration in the literature and mostly hidden in some libraries without any further discussion.
+For example, \href{https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html}{PyG (PyTorch Geometric)} combines multiple small graphs in a batch to account for the large variation in size and to optimize the hardware usage when training a Graph Neural Network (GNN).
+Another example is the \href{https://pytorch.org/docs/stable/_modules/torch/nn/utils/rnn.html#PackedSequence}{RNN implementation in PyTorch} which introduces a ``PackedSequence'' object and states that ``All RNN modules accept packed sequences as inputs'' but does not address how sequences are packed efficiently and how the processing of packed sequences is implemented in an efficient manner while avoiding interaction between sequences.
+Even though we focus on BERT~\cite{Devlin2019} and other transformers in this paper, the general principles can be transferred to many more machine learning algorithms with differently sized data samples.

+In this paper, we formally frame the packing problem in transformer based models, and provide some solutions, showing that sequences can be packed efficiently, separator tokens are not required, and cross-contamination can be avoided with little overhead.
 In summary, the contributions of the paper are as follows.
-In Section~\ref{s:wiki}, we produce histograms of the Wikipedia pre-training dataset showing the high percentage of padding tokens.
-We present two new deterministic packing algorithms which easily pack datasets with millions of sequences in a matter of seconds (or less).
-We empirically show that the proposed packing algorithms produce a nearly-optimal packing scheme for Wikipedia pre-training dataset.
-We show how to compute the per-sequence loss by inexpensively un-packing the loss.
-We provide code for building an attention mask which prevents attention between tokens of different sequences in the pack.
-We demonstrate that the convergence of the BERT large model on the packed dataset is equivalent to that on the un-packed dataset.
-We show that with the packed dataset, we are able to achieve a nearly 2x throughput increase on the Wikipedia sequence length $512$ pre-training dataset.
+In Section~\ref{s:data}, we produce histograms of a variety of datasets showing the high percentage of padding tokens.
+In Section~\ref{s:packing}, we present two new deterministic and efficient packing algorithms based on established solvers which efficiently pack datasets with millions of sequences in a matter of seconds (or less).
+In Section~\ref{s:pbert} and Section~\ref{s:hparams}, we describe `cross-contamination' ---the cause of the accuracy reduction which separator tokens do not mitigate--- and show how the BERT model can be adjusted to show the same convergence behavior on packed and unpacked sequences.
+We empirically show that the proposed packing algorithms produce a nearly-optimal packing scheme for Wikipedia pre-training dataset (Section~\ref{s:exppacking}) and more in the Appendix.
+In Section~\ref{s:explc}, we demonstrate that the convergence of the BERT large model on the packed dataset is equivalent to that on the un-packed dataset with 2x throughput increase on the Wikipedia sequence length $512$ pre-training dataset.
+Further experiments underline the necessity and efficiency of our changes.